berenslab/uneye/README.md

 Train the network weights with your own training data.
 It is recommended to label at least 500 seconds of data.
 Arrange the data into a matrix of _samples*timebins_ or input them as a vector of length _timebins_ .
 In case you arrange the data into a matrix, the time length of each sample should be at least 1000 ms.

+During training, the current iteration and maximum number of iterations will be shown.
+Note that training stops earlier most of the times.

 	model.train(X,Y,Labels)

 X,Y : horizontal and vertical eye positions, array-like, shape: {(nsamples, nbins) or (nbins)}